Banksia goodii

 Banksia goodii, commonly known as Good's banksia, is a species of prostrate shrub that is endemic to a small area in the south-west of Western Australia.
 It has densely hairy stems, wavy, oblong to egg-shaped leaves with irregularly serrated margins, rusty-brown flowers and hairy fruit.
-It grows in low forest and woodland near Albany and is listed as "endangered".
+It grows in low forest and woodland near Albany, Western Australia and is listed as "endangered".

 Description

 Good's banksia grows as a low shrub, either prostrate or with stems up to 20 cm high, and forms a lignotuber.
 The stems and leaves are densely hairy and new growth is a striking purple colour.
 The leaves are dark green with a prominent yellow midrib and are held erect.
 They are wavy, oblong to egg-shaped with the narrower end towards the base, coarsely and irregularly serrated along their edges.
 The flower spikes are 80-150 mm long with prominent, hairy involucral bracts at the base of the head.
 The flowers are rusty brown with cream-coloured styles.
 The perianth is 24–26 mm long and the pistil 29–31 mm long and gently curved.
 Flowering occurs in May and November and the follicles are elliptical, 25–32 mm long, 10–15 mm high and 10–12 mm wide and densely hairy.
 The old spikes have a hairy appearance due to retention of old withered flower parts.
 Some spikes produce no follicles but sometimes up to fifteen are formed.